optimizely/cloudflare-worker-template/README.md

 ## Get Started

-Refer to the [Optimizely Cloudflare Workers Starter Kit documentation page](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/cloudflare-workers) for detailed instructions about using this starter kit.
+Refer to the [Optimizely Cloudflare Workers Starter Kit documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/cloudflare-workers) for detailed instructions about using this starter kit.

 ### Prerequisites